Fortinet Firewall Live!

 What is a Botnet?

-Devices in botnets are infected with malware and controlled by an attacker, called a "bot-herder."
-While botnets can serve legitimate functions, like managing chat rooms or tracking game points, they become dangerous when misused.
+Botnets in computer networks can also perform legitimate functions, like managing chat rooms or tracking game points, but they become dangerous when misused.

 Become Certified Ethical HackerJoin our online training class on ethical hacking.Explore course